Closing the Skills Gap Quickly for Great Careers

 Luckily there are readily available solutions that benefit students, employees, and employers.

-Collectively, employers and their education partners have been refocusing their emphasis from strictly 4-year bachelor’s degree options to include skills training at community colleges, competency-based programs, and apprenticeship programs.
-Lockheed Martin is an excellent example of this shifting focus, developing an apprenticeship program in aerospace technology with Eastern Florida State College at the Kennedy Space Center.
-Lockheed Martin is also partnering with Tarrant County College in Texas to train workers in aerospace manufacturing for the F-35 military aircraft.
+Lockheed Martin is an excellent example, developing an apprenticeship program in aerospace technology with Eastern Florida State College at the Kennedy Space Center.
+Lockheed Martin is also partnering with Tarrant County College in Texas to train workers in aerospace manufacturing.

-At institutes of higher education, schools are reformulating their measures of success.
-For decades there was the insistence that a 4-year degree is the ultimate end goal, the best viable career preparation.
-However, the pendulum is shifting to better appreciate just how valuable and essential 2-year programs are.
+But 2-year programs have gained in this area.
 With an emphasis on technical trades and middle-skill level jobs, closing the skills gap with a solid education in a 2-year program is finally recognized as an essential part of the educational pathway.

-4 Great Careers and Short-Term Programs that Close the Skills Gap
+Careers and Short-Term Programs that Close the Skills Gap

 Nursing

-According to the Bureau of Labor Statistics, an average of over 175,000 openings for registered nurses are projected each year over the next decade!
+An associate’s degree in nursing will have an immediate return on investment.
+Nursing is said to be the third highest-paying associate degree at press time.
+According to the Bureau of Labor Statistics, an average of over 175,000 openings for registered nurses are projected each year over a ten year span.

 Ready to start your degree in Nursing?
 Check out these great programs at our partner schools:

-- Bay State College: Offers several 2-year degree programs including an Associate of Science in Nursing (ADN) and an Associate in Nursing LPN to RN degree option.
+• Bay State College: Offers several 2-year degree programs including an Associate of Science in Nursing (ADN) and an Associate in Nursing LPN to RN degree option.
 Bay State College has GI Bill approved programs, offers credit for military experience, and awards credit for the CLEP exam.
-Bay State College proudly participates in the Yellow Ribbon program.
+Bay State College participates in the Yellow Ribbon program.

-- Scottsdale Community College: Offers over 100 degree programs more than 60 certificate programs.
+• Scottsdale Community College: Offers over 100 degree programs more than 60 certificate programs.
 Scottsdale Community College offers an Associate in Applied Science (AAS) in Nursing Program.
-Scottsdale Community College has GI Bill approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
+Scottsdale Community College has GI Bill-approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
 Scottsdale Community College is approved for Tuition Assistance and is a MyCAA approved school.

-- Lakeland Community College: Offers more than 140 degree and certificate programs including an Associate of Applied Sciences in Nursing (RN).
+• Lakeland Community College: Offers more than 140 degree and certificate programs including an Associate of Applied Sciences in Nursing (RN).
 Lakeland Community College has GI Bill approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
 Lakeland Community College is approved for Tuition Assistance.

 Aviation Maintenance

 According to the Bureau of Labor Statistics, Aviation Maintenance Technician jobs are projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.
 In addition, approximately 1/3 of aviation technicians in the private sector are over 50 years old leading to more job openings as workers near retirement age.
-With a median annual wage of approximately $67,000 this is a great career to enter into.
-An Associate Degree in Aviation Maintenance prepares students for career opportunities with airlines, aircraft manufacturers, repair stations, depot overhaul facilities, private jet, charter services, corporate flight departments, and government agencies.

 Ready to start your degree in Aviation Maintenance?
 Check out these great programs at our partner schools: